Cautionary tale: Reactions to cautionary tales

 The genre of the cautionary tale has been satirized by several writers.
 Hilaire Belloc in his Cautionary Tales for Children presented such moral examples as "Jim, Who ran away from his Nurse, and was eaten by a Lion", and "Matilda, Who told lies, and was Burned to Death".
 Lewis Carroll, in Alice's Adventures in Wonderland, says that Alice:

 In The Complete Tribune Printer, Eugene Field gave cautionary tales an ironic inversion, as in The Gun:

 Some films, such as Gremlins, satirized this framework by imposing very arbitrary rules whose violation results in horrendous consequences for the community by not taking responsibility.

 Cautionary tales are sometimes heavily criticized for their ham-fisted approach to ethics.
 The Cold Equations is a well-known example.
-In the story, a man has to eject a young woman out of the airlock, otherwise his rocket will not have enough fuel to deliver some badly needed serum, without which everyone at a small outpost would perish.
+In the story, a man has to eject a young woman out of the airlock, otherwise the fuel of his rocket will not suffice to deliver some badly needed serum, without which everyone at a small outpost would perish.
 Her death is justified because she ignored a 'no entry' sign, "when the laws of physics say no, they don't mean maybe", and no other solution would reduce the weight of the ship enough to complete the trip safely.